05 May Vibrant Afro-Pop murals unveiled at The Africa Centre

 AD: I want to come and do a new exhibition at The Africa Centre and connect with people in real life.
 I used to come to London a lot and I like the energy of the city.
 It’s inspiring.
 I look forward to seeing you soon, London!

-The Africa Centre’s hoarding design will be in place until late autumn of 2021 when we expect to open.
+The Africa Centre’s hoarding design will be in place until spring 2022 when we expect to open doors to our new home.
 We look forward to welcoming everyone into our new home!

 **The high-quality printing and installation of Aurelia’s artwork was done by Lavastar.